3 myths and best practices for writing browse abandonment email subject lines that work

 - Did you have your eye on these?

 Data proves that browse abandonment emails deliver sales for our customers.
-The first hurdle is getting the reader top open your email – and that’s why the subject line is so important.
+The first hurdle is getting the potential customer to open your email and take a second look at the product they’ve had their eye on – and that’s why the subject line is so important.

-Every audience is different and reacts differently to subject lines, so view our top performing subject lines as a good starting point.
+Every audience is different and reacts differently to subject lines, so view our top-performing subject lines as a good starting point.
 A/B test your subject lines to determine what resonates with your audiences and what doesn’t.
-Maybe your audience loves pressure or product personalization — your own data will guide you.
+Maybe your audience loves pressure or personalized product recommendations — your own data will guide you.